 Desiccation Pulverising followed by chemical desiccation.
-For pulverising costs, see page 373.
+For pulverising costs, see page 381.

-Levy costs, SGRPID field inspection fees; roguing and labels and positive ventilation and cold storage are included.
+AHDB levy costs, SPCS field inspection fees; roguing and labels and positive ventilation and cold storage are included.
 Other costs may include bags (£7.50-£11.20/t of crop), chemical treatment at storage time and royalties (which will depend on variety).

 Irrigation may be applied in some circumstances for yield and quality.
 These costs are not included.
-Annual capital charge could be £350-500/ha plus £1.60-1.90/ha.mm with a contract charge of approximately £5.40/ha.mm.
+Annual capital charge could be \pounds 350-500/ha plus \pounds 1.60-1.90/ha.mm with a contract charge of approximately \pounds 5.40/ha.mm.

 These costs are not included.
-Labour charged at £12/hr as per labour rates on page 68 for low yields.
+Labour charged at $\pounds 12/hr$ as per labour rates on page 66 for low yields.